dbos-inc/dbos-docs/docs/cloud-tutorials/database-management.md

 Be careful making breaking schema changes such as deleting or renaming a column&#8212;they may break active workflows running on a previous application version.
 :::

-Sometimes, it may be necessary to manually run migration commands such as `npx dbos rollback` on a cloud database, for example to recover from a schema migration failure.
+Sometimes, it may be necessary to manually perform schema changes on a cloud database, for example to recover from a schema migration failure.
 To make this easier, you can load your cloud database connection information into your local [`dbos-config.yaml`](../api-reference/configuration.md) configuration file by running:

 ```